 Using the TIFF Image Printer together with any application that you can print from, you can easily create high-resolution TIFF images that meet your image submission requirements.

 For this example, let’s say your image submission requirements are as follows:

 - Use LZW CMYK compression

-- For this example, we have opened a PowerPoint slide containing a chart.
+9. Now open the PowerPoint slide that contains your chart.
 This is a slide with a custom size of 5×7 inches.
 The size is shown in reverse here because the presentation is landscape orientation.

-- To get the best quality output from PowerPoint, we need to have PowerPoint print the slides at high quality.
-To set the printing quality, go to the File menu and select Options to open the PowerPoint Options window.
-From here, select the Advanced options then scroll down to the Print section.
+10. To get the best quality output from PowerPoint, we need to have PowerPoint print the slides at high quality.
+To set the printing quality, go to the File–Options.
+Select the Advanced options and scroll down to the Print section.
 Enable Print Inserted objects at printer resolution and High Quality.

 Color Schemes for Print